mikemtdev/nova-script/README.md

 I made these scripts because i got tired of doing the same things over and over after installing a new OS. so I made these scripts to install configure and and setup my system before I start using it my newly installed system or new PC.

-## Usage

 ### Aliases

 Adding aliases to system for the most used aliases.

 ### Mkdir

-Making folders for my system.
+Making folders for my system based no how I like to folder structure to be.

 ### Change-ttl